itpplasma/MEPHIT/README.md

 ## Initial build

 Set the environment variables `LIBNEO_DIR` and `FGSL_PATH` if libneo and FGSL are not in their default location (adjacent to MEPHIT and in the system default, respectively).
-At ITPcp, you can put the following into your `~/.bashrc` for testing:
+At ITPcp, you can put the following into your `~/.bashrc`:

-    export LIBNEO_DIR=/temp/lainer_p/git/libneo
+    export LIBNEO_DIR=/temp/AG-plasma/codes/libneo/build-master
-    export FGSL_PATH=/temp/lainer_p/fgsl-1.2.0/LIB
+    export FGSL_PATH=/temp/AG-plasma/codes/contrib/fgsl-1.5.0/LIB

 To build MEPHIT, run